ansible-community/package-test-results/examples/rendered/awx.awx.md

 # Community package requirements: sanity tests and repository management

 (Note: This issue was filed in a semi-automated fashion.
-Let me know if you see errors in its the issue.)
+Let me know if you see errors in this issue.)

 As per the [Ansible community package inclusion requirements][ci-testing], collections must pass `ansible-test sanity` tests.
 Version `23.3.1` of `awx.awx`, corresponding to the `23.3.1` tag in this repo, fails one or more of the required sanity tests.